 The New Options will be issued on the same terms as the Company's existing listed AJRO options.
-The exercise price of the New Options will be \$0.039376 (3.9376 cents). on a post-Consolidation basis.
+The exercise price of the New Options will be \$0.039376 (3.9376 cents).

 Rights attaching to the New Options offered under this Prospectus are set out below: